What Is the Address Format of Singapore?

 1. Address for Buildings

-The majority of offices as well as housing in Singapore are in high-rise buildings (e.g. HDB flats and condominiums), and they all share the same address format.
+The majority of housing as well as business offices in Singapore are in high-rise buildings, and they all share the same address format.

 [Block Number] [Street Name]